Meet the LFS Roster of Academic All-Canadian Athletes

 Running 15 km every day?
 No problem.
 Since COVID-19, has halted competitions, Jamie Hennessey and her team have been attending two organized practices each week.
 The other five days, she’ll run on her own at distances that total 15 km or more.

 Hennessey’s personal experience with health issues got her interested in studying dietetics.
 At age 14, she was diagnosed with Type 1 diabetes and she had to learn how to manage her health and her blood sugar levels through diet.
-Her dietician at BC Children’s Hospital made a huge impression on Hennessey.
+Her dietitian at BC Children’s Hospital made a huge impression on Hennessey.

 That diagnosis came shortly after she discovered a love for distance running.